 All this education doesn’t mean that the majority of ethicists are right, so individuals who disagree with them may choose to follow their own conscience.
 But if the vast majority of ethicists agree about an ethics issue, we should take notice.
 It might be that the reasons you give for your fervently held moral beliefs don’t stand up to critical scrutiny.
 Perhaps they can’t be rationally defended as well as those reached after conscientious, informed, and impartial analysis.
 This doesn’t mean that you should ignore your conscience and accept expert opinion, but if you are serious about a moral problem you should want to know the views of those who have thoroughly studied the issue.

 At this point, you might object that there are no moral experts because ethics is relative to an individual’s opinions or emotions.
 You might say that the experts have their opinion and you have yours, and that’s the end of it.
 Perhaps our view of behaviors in the moral realm are similar to how we view carrots—some people like them and some don’t.
 This theory is called personal moral relativism.
-However, not only do most ethicists reject moral relativism, so must pro-lifers.
+However, not only do most ethicists reject moral relativism, so do pro-lifers.
 After all, pro-lifers don’t think that the moral prohibition against abortion is relative; they think it’s absolute.
 They believe that there are good reasons why abortion is immoral and any rational person should accept those reasons.
 However, these reasons must be evaluated to see if they are really good ones; to see if they convince other knowledgeable persons.
 Yet so far, the pro-life arguments haven’t persuaded many ethicists.

 Lacking good reasons or armed with weak ones, many will object that their moral beliefs derive from their Gods.
-To base your ethical views on Gods you would need to know: 1) if Gods exist; 2) if they are good; 3) if they issue good commands; 4) how to find the commands; and 5) the proper version and translation of the holy books issuing commands, or the right interpretation of a revelation of the commands, or the legitimacy of a church authority issuing commands.
+To base your ethical views on Gods you would need to know: 1) if Gods exist; 2) if they are good; 3) if they issue good commands; 4) how to find the commands; and 5) the proper version and translation of the holy books issuing commands, or the right interpretation of the commands, or the legitimacy of a church authority issuing commands.
 Needless to say, it is hard, if not impossible, to know any of this.

 Consider just the interpretation problem.
 When does a seemingly straightforward command from a holy book like, “thou shalt not kill,” apply?
 In self-defense?
 In war?
 Always?
 And to whom does it apply?
 To non-human animals?
 Intelligent aliens?
 Serial killers?
 All living things?
 The unborn?
 The brain-dead?
 Religious commands such as “don’t kill,” “honor thy parents,” and “don’t commit adultery” are ambiguous.
 Difficulties also arise if we hear voices commanding us, or if we accept an institution’s authority.
 Why trust the voices in our heads, or institutional authorities?